Rohambarack/CDS_lang/V_A_portfolio/assignment2/README.md

 ## IMPORTANT
-Before running any of the assignments Please run ../setup/setup.sh in the to ensure the virtual environment with the necessary python libraries is setup
+Before running any of the assignments Please run the following sh scripts:
+../setup/create_venv.sh to ensure the virtual environment is created then type source ../Visual_venv/bin/activate into the terminal to activate it then run ../setup/setup.sh to install necessary libraries

+in case ../setup/setup.sh is not working, all the packages used in making the assignments can be found in requirements.txt

 # Assignment 2 Instructions
 For this assignment, we'll be writing scripts which classify the ```Cifar10``` dataset.
 You can read more about this dataset [here](https://www.cs.toronto.edu/~kriz/cifar.html)